PayButton/paybutton-server/README.md

 ```
 make dev
 ```
-Server will be exposed at port 3000.
+Server will be exposed at http://localhost:3000.

 ## Want to join the team?